 - Charles Schwab: When Should You Take Social Security?

-- Don't Count on Social Security's Minimum Benefit to Be There for You
+- The Motley Fool: Don't Count on Social Security's Minimum Benefit to Be There for You

 - Investopedia: What are Social Security Credit and How Can I Earn Them?